antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 System.Threading.Tasks.Task and System.Threading.Tasks.Task objects now inherit the culture and UI culture of the calling thread, for apps that target the .NET Framework 4.6.
 The behavior of apps that target previous versions of the .NET Framework is unaffected.
 For more information, see the "Culture and task-based asynchronous operations” section of the [System.Globalization.CultureInfo](https://msdn.microsoft.com/library/system.globalization.cultureinfo.aspx) class topic.

-Some additional members support the task-based asynchronous pattern (TAP), such as System.Threading.Tasks.Task.CompletedTask, System.Threading.Tasks.Task.FromCanceled, System.Threading.Tasks.Task.FromException, and System.IO.Pipes.NamedPipeClientStream.ConnectAsync.
+Three convenience methods, CompletedTask, FromCancelled, and FromException, have been added to Task to return completed tasks in a particular state.

+The NamedPipeClientStream class now supports asynchronous communication with its new ConnectAsync method.

 Networking Enhancements
 -----------------------

-Networking in the .NET Framework 4.6 supports socket reuse.
-Ordinarily, there is an artificial concurrent connection limit of 64K in Windows, which can limit the scalability of a service and cause local port exhaustion as the number of clients of high-scale online services grows.
-In the .NET Framework 4.6, the System.Net.Sockets.SocketOptionName.ReuseUnicastPort enumeration value and the System.Net.ServicePointManager.ReusePort property, have been added to enable port reuse, which effectively removes the 64K limit on concurrent connections.
+Windows 10 includes a new high-scalability networking algorithm that makes better use of machine resources by reusing ports.
+The .NET Framework 4.6 supports the new algorithm, enabling .NET apps to take advantage of the new behavior.
+In previous versions of Windows, there was an artificial concurrent connection limit of 64K, which could limit the scalability of a service by causing port exhaustion when under load.

+In the .NET Framework 4.6, the System.Net.Sockets.SocketOptionName.ReuseUnicastPort enumeration value and the System.Net.ServicePointManager.ReusePort property, have been added to enable port reuse.

 By default, the System.Net.ServicePointManager.ReusePort property is false unless the HWRPortResueOnSocketBind value of the HKLM\SOFTWARE\Microsoft.NETFramework\v4.0.30319 registry key is set to 0x1.
 To enable local port reuse on HTTP connections, set the System.Net.ServicePointManager.ReusePort property to true.
 This causes all outgoing TCP socket connections from System.Net.Http.HttpClient and System.Net.HttpWebRequest to use a new Windows 10 socket option, SO_REUSE_UNICASTPORT, that enables local port reuse.